EdBlogs@Columbia

-EdBlogs is an environment that provides a blog for any course offered at Columbia University upon the course instructor’s request.
+EdBlogs provides a blog for any course offered at Columbia University upon the course instructor’s request.
 EdBlogs make it easy to share course content and create an online community using a blogging format.

-EdBlogs are set up with a simple template that should accommodate most course needs, including blogging, journaling, or even a simple course web site.
-Instructors will also be able to customize the templates to suit specific course requirements.
-Samples of course blogs will be released during the service rollout.
+EdBlogs are set up with a simple template that accommodates most course needs, including blogging, journal writing, or even a simple course web site.
+Instructors will also be able to choose an alternate template to suit specific course requirements.
+You may see examples of how Columbia faculty have used EdBlogs to enhance teaching and learning by visiting the faculty examples page.

 How do instructors sign up for a course blog?

-Can blogs be set up for purposes other than course blogs?
+Can EdBlogs be set up for purposes other than course blogs?

 What is a blog, anyway?